Middle Years Festival

 Can tickets be purchased at the door for performances?

 • Yes, tickets are available at the door only.
-It is a per person, per play session charge.
-There is not an individual charge to see each play.
+It is a per-person, per-play-session charge.
+There is no individual charge to see each play.
+The tickets may be purchased at any time during the day at the Festival site only.

 • We can only accept cash for tickets at the door.